airbytehq/glossary/content/term/etl.md

 tags:
 - data engineering
 ---
-ETL (extract transform and load) is a process for moving data from one system to another.
-It involves reading data (extract) from one system, modifying the data (transform), and then sending it (load) to a destination system.
+ETL (Extract, Transform, and Load) is a paradigm for moving data from one system to another.
+It involves reading data (Extract) from one system, modifying the data (Transform), and then sending it (Load) to a destination system.
 The ETL paradigm emerged in the 1970s.

-A key feature of the ETL approach is that data is transformed before being sent to the destination, as demonstrated in the following image:
+A key feature of ETL is that data is transformed before being sent to the destination, as demonstrated in the following image:

 ![](images/etl-tool.png)

 However in recent years, the preferred data movement paradigm has shifted to the [ELT](term/elt.md).
 The ELT philosophy dictates that data should be untouched – apart from minor cleaning and filtering – as it moves through the extraction and loading stages so that the raw data is always accessible in the destination [Data Warehouse](term/data%20warehouse.md).
+See [ETL vs ELT](term/etl%20vs%20elt.md) for a comparison of these approaches.

 ## ETL is Changing